 We will educate you in ways of preventing your back problems from recurring and/or train you to manage these problems and alleviate pain.
 Intervention will include the use of heat or cold, TENS and ultrasound as well as stretching and strengthening exercises.
 By following our guidance, you will be on your way to living a pain-free life.

-Click on the link below now and become totally pain-free in a matter of days after joining our cutting edge back rehabilitation programme developed in our clinic between 2007 - 2012:
+Call us now and become totally pain-free in a matter of days after joining our cutting edge back rehabilitation programme developed in our clinic between 2007 – 2012: